zkx06111/llm_priming/README.md

 **LLM Priming**
 ====================================

-The code and results for *Replicate and Compare with Humans: LLMs Represent Partial Semantic Knowledge in Pronoun Interpretation*.
+The results for *Replicate and Compare with Humans: LLMs Represent Partial Semantic Knowledge in Pronoun Interpretation*.

 The data for running the experiments are in `priming_data/`.